Feature Concatenation Multi-view Subspace Clustering: Experiments

 \subsection{Parameters Sensitivity and Convergence Analysis}

-Besides, Convergence analysis, shown in Fig. \ref{Section5_ConvAna}, and parameters sensitivity of the proposed methods, shown in Fig. \ref{Section5_lambda1_2} and Fig. \ref{Section5_lambda_3}, are discussed in the this section.
+Besides, Convergence analysis, shown in Fig. \ref{Section5_ConvAna}, and parameters influence of the proposed methods, shown in Fig. \ref{Section5_lambda1_2}, Fig. \ref{Section5_lambda1_2_separate}, and Fig. \ref{Section5_lambda_3}, are discussed in the this section as well.

-In the proposed methods, there are two parameters required to be fine-tuned, i.e. ${\lambda _1}$ and ${\lambda _2}$, for FCMSC, and an extra parameter ${\lambda _3}$ for gr-FCMSC.
-We vary ${\lambda _1}$ and ${\lambda _2}$ from 1 to 10000, and tune ${\lambda _3}$ from 0.001 to 10 as well.
-Taking MSRCV1 for example, as shown in Fig. \ref{Section5_lambda1_2}, the performance of proposed FCMSC are promising and stable when $\lambda _2$ equals to 10 and $\lambda _1$ is larger relatively.
-Meanwhile, parameter sensitivity test experiments of $\lambda _3$ are also conducted on MSRCV1 dataset for the proposed gr-FCMSC, as shown in Fig. \ref{Section5_lambda_3}. we can see that the best clustering results are achieved when $\lambda _3=0.01$.
+In the proposed methods, {{as shown in the objective functions (\ref{FCMSC_ObjectiveFunction}) and (\ref{grFCMSC_ObjectiveFunction}), there are two trade-off parameters required to be fine-tuned, i.e. ${\lambda _1}$ and ${\lambda _2}$, for FCMSC, and an extra trade-off parameter ${\lambda _3}$ for gr-FCMSC.
+Values of ${\lambda _1}$ and ${\lambda _2}$ are selected from $\{1, 10, 100, 1000, 10000\}$.
+As shown in Fig. \ref{Section5_lambda1_2} and Fig. \ref{Section5_lambda1_2_separate}, it can be observed that promising clustering results can be attained when ${\lambda _1}$ is relative large and $\lambda _2$ equals to 100.
+To be specific, curves drawn in Fig. 8 demonstrate the influence of ${\lambda _1}$ and ${\lambda _2}$, respectively.
+For ${\lambda _1}$, it can be observed that promising clustering results can be achieved with a relatively large value.
+As for ${\lambda _2}$, generally speaking, the prior knowledge of the dataset error level determines the choice of ${\lambda _2}$ mainly, and the promising clustering performance can be achieved with ${\lambda _2}=100$ on MSRCV1 dataset.
+Meanwhile, the influence of ${\lambda _3}$ for gr-FCMSC is also discussed as shown in Fig. \ref{Section5_lambda1_2_separate}, it can be observed that the best clustering performance can be attained with ${\lambda _3}=0.01$, and the clustering performance degenerates when the value of ${\lambda _3}$ is larger than $0.01$.}}

 Meanwhile, we explore the convergence properties of the proposed FCMSC and gr-FCMSC.
 Fig. \ref{Section5_ConvAna} displays the convergence of our approaches conducted on three datasets, including BBCSport, MSRCV1, and Yale Face.
 It can be observed that both FCMSC and gr-FCMSC can achieve the quick convergence within 40 iterations.
 Although it is difficult for us to give an solid proof on the convergence, experimental results demonstrate the effectiveness and convergence of our methods empirically.